elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 create a new one like we're doing now), it'll run through some validations.
 We'll deal with our passwords in the next few sections, but for now let's remove the requirement for the `score` field.
-Now that we removed that field from the sign up form, users can't fill it in anyway (and we should probably set it to a default value of `0` when users sign up).
+Now that we removed that field from the sign up form, users can't fill it in.

-Update the `player_changeset/2` function with the following:
+Update the `player_changeset/2` function with the following to remove the `score` field requirement:

 ```elixir
 defp player_changeset(%Player{} = player, attrs) do